Dog Decor Ideas

 You strive to make your home a warm and inviting place for everyone in the family.
-For many of us that includes those of the wet nose, four-footed persuasion.
+For many of us, that includes wet-nosed, four-legged friends.

 Dogs give us so much love and expect very little in return.

-When you think about it most of your dog’s world revolves around you and the confines of your house and yard.
-As a responsible pet parent you want to return the love and provide an environment that makes them happy.
+Think about it: Most of your dog’s world revolves around you and the confines of your house and yard.
+As a responsible pet parent, you want to return the love and provide an environment that makes your pet happy.
 A dog-friendly home means comfort for them and you.

 We'll show you how to create a wonderful and safe place for your fur baby without sacrificing your personal decorating style.

 Certain fabrics just don’t belong in a dog household.
 Velvet and chenille attract dog hair like a magnet.
 Even some kinds of cotton are no match for muddy paws.

 Furniture manufacturers have introduced new dog-friendly performance fabrics designed to resist stains, odors, and bacteria.
 However, if you want to keep your current sofa or chair, here are some tips:

 - Purchase a ready-made slipcover.
 When Fido makes a mess, simply toss the cover into the washer.